top of page

 Urban / Landscape Design, Australia – National Competition Winner, Australian Government

-Centred within Australia's National Triangle, the winning design for the open national competition was 'chosen for its direct and timeless qualities' [1].
+Central to Australia's National Triangle, the winning national competition design was "chosen for its direct and timeless qualities" [1].
 The design is vast, intricate, subtle and confronting.
-A mosaic of fragmented slivers of glass, steel and stone form an East-West promenade aligned with Griffin-Mahony's Water Axis, linking the National Library to the High Court and National Gallery and establishing a datum across the entire landscape.
-Experience is generated by shifts in elevation, spatial compression and release.
-The inner corridors reveal inscriptions, sounds, fire and water.
-At the midpoint, the Slivers splice the 'Midden' – a paved convex circular landform centred on the Land Axis.
+A mosaic of 'Slivers' of glass, steel and stone extend across Griffin-Mahony's Water Axis, linking the National Library to the National Gallery.
+The fragmented, chiselled forms work together to construct a continuous landscape and datum precisely matching the High Court and National Library forecourts.
+Immersed within, experience is generated by spatial compression and release, and shifts in elevation.
+Inner corridors reveal inscriptions and sounds, fire and water.
+At the midpoint, the various passages emerge upon the 'Midden' – a convex landform centred on the Land Axis, paved in porcelain.
 It is an outward looking, contemplative space: "a nexus from which both axes can be simultaneously, and almost ethereally experienced" [2].
 A scallop provides a shaded rest area, while another slice addresses the Parliamentary lawns, creating a podium for events.

-"Reconciliation Place presents a unique solution…the complexity, contradiction and continuity of memory…lts form and its meanings provide an alternative to the physical, conceptual and thematic traditions and rigidities of stale commemoration…the layout and themes of this precinct contest the State's hegemony in defining the past"[3].
-"It’s one of the world’s most significant public memorials to indigenous history"[4].
+'Reconciliation Place presents a unique solution…the complexity, contradiction and continuity of memory…lts form and its meanings provide an alternative to the physical, conceptual and thematic traditions and rigidities of stale commemoration…the layout and themes of this precinct contest the State's hegemony in defining the past [3]...It is one of the world’s most significant public memorials to indigenous history'– Quentin Stevens, Associate Professor, RMIT [4].

-1. Jury Report, 'Design Competition for Reconciliation Place', 2001
+1. Jury Statement, 'Design Competition for Reconciliation Place', 2001

 2. Christopher Vernon, 'Axial Occupation', Architecture Australia, 2002